Sunday, August 13, @ 1:00PM

 Upstate Films, 6415 Montgomery St, Rhinebeck, NY 12572

-This screening highlights a woman filmmaker, Gwendolyn Cates, who is taking on a major issue of our time, Native American sovereignty and water protection.The Onondaga Nation (Central Fire of the Haudenosaunee Confederacy) never accepted U.S. citizenship, has its own passport, and still maintains a traditional government led by clan mothers and chiefs.
+Filmmaker Gwendolyn Cates addresses Native American sovereignty and water protection issues in the powerfully moving and informative documentary, “The Good Mind.”
+The Onondaga Nation (Central Fire of the Haudenosaunee Confederacy) never accepted U.S. citizenship, has its own passport, and still maintains a traditional government led by clan mothers and chiefs.
 Motivated by ancient prophecies, the Nation fights for environmental stewardship of ancestral land and waters taken by NY State in violation of a 1794 treaty with George Washington.
-In and of itself, “The Good Mind” is an award-winning and moving film, however, its in-depth look at Native American and water protection issues becomes vital viewing for anyone who wishes to understand the recent protests over the Dakota Access Pipeline.
-Audience members will have a unique opportunity to learn more about these issues during a Q&A with filmmaker Gwendolen Cates.
+Tragically, Lake Onondaga, a sacred site for the Haudenosaunee, remains the most polluted lake in the United States, from chemical dumping by GE, Honeywell and other corporations.This award-winning film provides an in-depth look at Native American and water protection issues, which residents of New York State may be surprised to find are closer to home than the Dakota Access Pipeline.
+Screening followed by Q&A with filmmaker Gwendolen Cates.

 Admission: $10 or $8 for members of Upstate Films or UPWIFT.